MazarineBlue/SamePixels/README.md

 SamePixels compares images and returns an image of only the pixels that match (or differ).

 ## Installation
-You can compile the source with `./gradlew build`.
+You can compile the source with `./gradlew uberJar`.
 After that you can copy the jar file from `./build/libs/`.

 ## Usage
 ```bash